International Student Responsibilities

 If you lose your I-20 or need to make any changes, request a new one from your Designated School Official (DSO).
-The I-20 is valid until the date indicated under program end date in the third section of the front page.
-Keep your initial I-20, and any other copies you may be issued, in a safe place.
+The I-20 is valid until the date indicated under the program end date in the third section of the front page.
+Keep your initial I-20 and any other copies you may be issued in a safe place.

 Form I-94: The Arrival and Departure Record is the I-94, in either paper or electronic format, issued by a Customs and Border Protection (CBP) Officer to foreign visitors entering the United States.
 After April 30, 2013, most Arrival and /or Departure records will be created electronically upon arrival.
 Instead of a paper form, the visitor will be provided with an annotated stamp in the foreign passport.
-If provided a paper form, the admitting CBP Officer generally attaches the I-94 to the visitor's passport and stamps the departure date on the form.
+If provided a paper form, the admitting CBP Officer generally attaches the I-94 to the visitor's passport and stamps the form's departure date.

 In both circumstances, an electronic I-94 or paper I-94, the visitor must exit the U.S. on or before that date stamped on the form or in the passport.

 Before leaving Customs the student should ensure that the 1-94 is accurate for:

 - Spelling of name

 - Category of entry (ensure they are F1)

 If a visitor departs by commercial air or sea carrier (airlines or cruise ships), their departure from the U.S. can be independently verified, and it is not necessary to take any further action.